bepronetwork/web-network/docs/NETWORK-MANAGER.md

 - Default Network Name.
 - Min and Max time for dispute.
-- Min and Max Ammount to be a Council Member.
+- Min and Max Amount to be a Curator.
 - Max dispute Percentage.

 It is also possible to change these settings in the env file before doing the first deploy.